 The answer is no.

-The key to weight loss with this diet is the same with nearly all others, and that is, you must reduce calories via your diet or burn them off with increased exercise.
+The key to weight loss with this diet is the same as nearly all others; that is, you must reduce calories via your diet or burn them off with increased exercise.
 Preferably both.

-It trounced the SAD mostly because of its low sugars content and reduction in systemic inflammation.
-It was trounced by the vegan diet because that diet contains even more whole food plant-based ingredients.
-So, it was about middle of the road.
+It trounced SAD mostly because of its low sugar content and reduction in systemic inflammation.
+It was trounced by the vegan diet because the diet contains even more whole food plant-based ingredients.
+So, it was about the middle of the road.
 Not the worst, not the best.

 Now, we would like to let you in on a little secret.

-So long as your diet is in the ultra-healthy category, which the Mediterranean diet would be getting close too (not quite but getting closer) it’s at that point all dependent on whether or not you can stay on it long term or not.
+So long as your diet is in the ultra-healthy category, which the Mediterranean diet would be getting close to (not quite but getting closer), it’s at that point all dependent on whether or not you can stay on it long term or not.

 Can you reduce your calories by either diet or exercise and stay on it?